pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

 ### Version history ###
 Version  | Date | Comments
 ---------| -----| --------
-0.2 | May 12th 2017 | Updated to use search as default option...massive performance improvement
+0.3 | May 29th 2017 | Improvements in site enumeration logic (when not using search) + more detailed error output 0.2 | May 12th 2017 | Updated to use search as default option...massive performance improvement
 0.1 | May 9th 2017 | First beta version